GDP in Romania

-“While a slowdown in private consumption could be visible in the first quarter of 2023, […] the strong momentum in investment activity (presumably related to EU-financed projects) should continue and prevent a contraction.
-Corroborate that with a somewhat looser monetary policy due to laxer liquidity management, and the picture for 2023 does not look all that grim.”
+“While a slowdown in private consumption could be visible in the first quarter of 2023, which might even bring the overall GDP growth close to zero, the strong momentum in investment activity (presumably related to EU-financed projects) should continue and more than offset that.”